Will it sink or float?

 Before tossing in the pumpkin, the kids carefully examined it.
 They talked about its shape, size, and weight.

 Then I asked each of them to form a hypothesis.
-Did they think the pumpkin would sink or would it float?
+Will a pumpkin sink or do pumpkins float?

 They both decided the pumpkin would sink.
 It was a pretty heavy little pumpkin, after all!